The 4th Of July Savings Event Ends Tuesday July 8, 2025 7:00 am EST. Act Now

 • 60 = 5 tons

-When sizing air conditioners, be careful not to make the mistake of getting one that is too large.
-If the system you install is too large for the space, it will short cycle.
+When using any HVAC size Calculator, be careful not to make the mistake of getting a too large unit.
+If the system you install is too large for the space, it will short-cycle.
 In other words, the compressor will not run long enough to dehumidify the space and will limit your comfort.
-In addition, it will cycle on and off more frequently, increasing operating costs and reducing the system life.
-Proper air conditioner sizing is critical to optimize performance.
+In addition, it will cycle on and off more frequently, increasing operating costs and reducing the system's life.
+Using an accurate AC size calculator is critical to optimize performance.

-If you're still unsure which system size is right for you, or if you're having difficulty downloading the Air Conditioner Size Calculator , please e-mail us or call us toll free number at 1-866-862-8922.
-Sizing air conditioners by phone is difficult but we can provide you with the tools to get you started.
+If you're still unsure which system size is right for you after using our AC BTU calculator, or if you're having technical difficulty, please e-mail us or call us toll-free at 1-866-862-8922.
+Sizing air conditioners by phone is difficult, but we can provide you with the tools to get you started.

 Heating Square Footage Range by Climate Zone